-The TV Licensing Costs of Collection chart, below, sets out the total licence fee revenue collected and collection costs over the last nine financial years.
+The TV Licensing Costs of Collection chart, below, sets out the total licence fee revenue collected and collection costs over the last ten financial years.

-** Collection costs include call centres, field force, detection and over the counters services (net of recharges re over 75s).
+** Collection costs include call centres, field force, detection and over the counter services (net of recharges re over 75s).